Frequently Asked Questions

 Q: Why is it necessary to schedule the survey during a "ten-week sampling window?”

 A: A single sampling time frame is required for two reasons.
-First, since drug-use rates among adolescents increase rapidly from year to year, comparability of data makes it essential that all participating schools are surveyed at the same time.
+First, since drug-use rates among adolescents increase rapidly with age, comparability of data makes it essential that all participating schools are surveyed at the same time.
 For example, marijuana use more than doubles between 7th and 8th grade.
 If one school was to survey in April and another was surveyed in October, the rates could not be aggregated for statewide use, and would make any comparisons with state and national rates less reliable.
-Second, a single sampling time frame greatly reduced the cost of the survey, allowing us to more efficiently use staff.
+Second, a single sampling time frame greatly reduces the cost of the survey, allowing us to more efficiently use staff.
 Much of the detail work on local reports is done by doctoral students who work only during the summer.
 Although schools are not charged for the surveys or standard reports, the project is very expensive, and the costs to the state would more than double if year-round surveys were permitted.

 Q. Why do we need to schedule a survey date before or at least two weeks after our Spring Break?